Scrapbooking

 Craft Knife: A Craft knife with a sharp blade used for cutting papers and cardstock.

-Cutting Mat: This is a thick mat used for cutting and cropping on, it protects the surface underneath that you are working on and gives stability to your working surface.
+Cutting Mat: This is a thick mat used for cutting and cropping on and it protects the surface underneath that you are working on and gives stability to your working surface.

 Circle/Oval Cutters: These are purpose built circle or oval cutters that are used to make perfect shapes with ease.